-During the first quarter of fiscal 2021, the Government of Canada announced the Canada Emergency Wage Subsidy ("CEWS") for Canadian employers whose businesses were affected by the COVID-19 pandemic.
-The CEWS provides a subsidy of up to 75% of eligible employees' employment insurable remuneration, subject to certain criteria.
-Accordingly, the Company applied for the CEWS to the extent it met the requirements to receive the subsidy and during the three and six months ended August 31, 2020, recorded \$18 million and \$27 million, respectively, in government subsidies as a reduction to operating expenses in the consolidated statement of operations.
+During the first quarter of fiscal 2021, the Government of Canada announced the Canada Emergency Wage Subsidy ("CEWS") for Canadian employers whose businesses were affected by the COVID-19 pandemic, initially running for a thirty-six week period between March and November 2020.
+The program was subsequently extended to December 2020 and the Government of Canada has announced plans for an additional extension to June 2021.
+The CEWS originally provided a subsidy of up to 75% of eligible employees' employment insurable remuneration, subject to certain criteria, which subsequently declined to up to 65%.
+Accordingly, the Company applied for the CEWS to the extent it met the requirements to receive the subsidy and during the three and nine months ended November 30, 2020, recorded \$10 million and \$37 million, respectively, in government subsidies as a reduction to operating expenses in the consolidated statement of operations.